Publications

 Home page of Cedric Chauve

-I am currently an associate professor in the Department of Mathematics of Simon Fraser University.
+I am currently a professor in the Department of Mathematics of Simon Fraser University.
 I was previously with the Computer Science Department of Université du Québec à Montréal.

-I am a member of the following labs, groups and programs: School of Computing Science, SFU (associate member), SFU Discrete Mathematics Group, Centre for Experimental and Constructive Mathematics (CECM), Centre for Operations Research and Decision Sciences (CORDS), Bioinformatics Training Program for Health Research (associate faculty), PIMS International Graduate Training Centre (IGTC) in Mathematical Biology, Laboratoire de Combinatoire et Informatique Mathématiques (LaCIM, UQAM).
+I am a member of the following labs, groups and programs: Computational Methods for the Analysis of the Dynamics and Diversity of Genomes (MADD-GEN) Program (faculty), Graduate Studies in Bioinformatics at UBC and SFU, Centre for Operations Research and Decision Sciences (CORDS), School of Computing Science, SFU (associate member), SFU Discrete Mathematics Group, Centre for Experimental and Constructive Mathematics (CECM), Laboratoire de Combinatoire et Informatique Mathématiques (LaCIM, UQAM).

 Research interests and funding.
 (See following link)